Jmacr0/MonashBootcampWeek5/README.md

 This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

-The app should display standard business hours (9 a.m. to 5 p.m.).
-Each time slot should represent one hour and contain the following:
+The app will display standard business hours (9 a.m. to 5 p.m.).
+Each time slot represents one hour and contains the following:

 * The time